 - Loan to staff at low interest rate: Benefit arises if the loan is three times more than the monthly salary.
 The benefit is computed as the difference between the rate of interest offered to commercial banks by the National Bank of Rwanda and the actual interest paid by the employee that month.

 There is no relief for pension contribution as contribution is based on the amount after payment of PIT.
 The withdrawal is therefore not taxed.

 There is no specific law on taxation of stock options.
-In practice, stock options acquired by virtue of employment, whether from the employer or an associated institution, are subject to income tax on the difference between the market value of the equity instrument and the consideration paid by the employee or office holder on the date that the equity instruments vest.
+In practise, stock options acquired by virtue of employment, whether from the employer or an associated institution, are subject to income tax on the difference between the market value of the equity instrument and the consideration paid by the employee or office holder on the date that the equity instruments vest.

 Self-employment income is derived from an unincorporated business, partnership, trade, or profession.

 An amount received or accrued from self-employment will be taxable in Rwanda.
 Non-residents will only be taxed on Rwandan-sourced self-employment income.

 Capital gains on secondary market transactions on listed securities are not taxable.
 In addition, income accruing to employee share option schemes is also exempt from tax.
 There is no comprehensive law on taxation of capital gains for individuals.
 However, capital gains on sale or transfer of shares is taxed at 5% on the difference between the acquisition value of shares and their selling or transfer price where the gain is not expressly exempt from tax.

 Dividends declared by Rwandan resident companies are generally subject to a 15% dividend withholding tax (WHT) for individual shareholders, which is the final tax.